Krystian-L-Lis/Stage/README.md

 + `I_StateMachine` - Interface implemented by `StateMachine`.
 + `StateManager` - Bundles `StateRepo`, `StateBuffer`, and `StateMachine` into one flow.
 Emits a signal on state change.
 + `I_StateManager` - Interface implemented by `StateManager`.
++ `FindState` - Function used to find state within state manager.
++ `FindManyStates` - Function used to find multiple states within state manager.
+This is an experimental feature.

 ### 9. Rt
 The **Rt** library provides runtime management, ensuring that objects implementing the `I_Execute` interface are automatically called through the runtime.